brainstormforce/wp-spectra/README.md

 * Fix: Icon List - Resolved an issue wherein the vertical layout alignment would not appear as intended in the editor's tablet view.
 * Fix: FAQ - Resolved an issue wherein the block content padding would appear differently in the editor and the front-end.

+### 2.10.1 - SATURDAY, 11th NOVEMBER 2023 ###
+* Improvement: Zip AI - Added an option to disable Zip AI.
+* Improvement: Caching - Added compatibility with SiteGround's caching.

 ### 2.10.0 - THURSDAY, 9th NOVEMBER 2023 ###
-* New: Integrated Zip AI into Spectra
+* New: Integrated Zip AI into Spectra.

 ### 2.9.1 - TUESDAY, 7th NOVEMBER 2023 ###
 * Improvement: Container - Added a fallback image option for the video background type.